Millennials Are Being Hospitalized For Coronavirus More Than You Think

 Social distancing recommendations and quarantine measures are mostly in place to protect at-risk people from contracting COVID-19, which has the potential to be deadly.
-There’s an assumption that that means protecting older adults, but new data shows that millennials are getting sick to the point of hospitalization more than previously thought.
+There’s an assumption that that means protecting older adults, but new data shows that millennials in the U.S. (there are currently no stats on millennials in Canada) are getting sick to the point of hospitalization more than previously thought.
 The report, released Wednesday by the Centers for Disease Control and Prevention (CDC), showed that 20 percent of the patients hospitalized with coronavirus were between the ages of 20 and 44, while 12 percent of the intensive care patients were in that age range — essentially spanning the millennial generation, which is people between the ages of 22 and 38.

 Advertisement